 Anyway, more on the Colorado Tripod Company in the near future… you’re going to want to pay attention to that when it comes.

-Other than, it’s a fairly simple camera setup that’s coming with me because the purpose of the trip is so specific.
+Other than that, it’s a fairly simple camera setup that’s coming with me because the purpose of the trip is so specific.
 I’m expecting to have a significantly better experience with autofocus underwater this year than I did last year with my Canon 5D Mark IV.
 One of the contributing factors to my Sony switch was seeing fellow photographers working with Sony cameras last year on a similar trip, and seeing how many more in-focus shots they were getting with their setups compared to mine.
 In low light with fast and erratically moving subjects, this is an incredibly tough test for autofocus systems.

 - Osprey Rolling Transporter 120L duffle bag